NadiaIdris/planner-web-app/README.md

 ### Sorting tasks

 Sort tasks by priority or by deadline.
 I am using array `sort()` with compare function.

 ### Local storage

-The app stores tasks, tasks done and states in local storage.
+The app stores tasks, tasks that are done and states in local storage.

 States are:

 - How the tasks are sorted, by priority or by deadline.
-- If browser viewport is <= 800px, then user sees one section on screen, either planner with tasks or done section with tasks done.
+- If browser viewport is <= 800px, then the user sees one section on the screen, either planner with tasks or done section with tasks that are done.
-- If browser viewport is >= 801px, then user sees two sections on screen, both planner and done.
+- If browser viewport is >= 801px, then the user sees two sections on screen, both planner with tasks and also done section with the tasks that are done.

 ### Today's date and time